 That wired charger uses a cradle-like design and charges the Versa 2 with a pin connection.
 The Versa 2 does miss out on Series 5's exclusive compass feature, and it won't receive one via software update thanks to the lack of a magnetometer.

 The Versa 2 comes with a capable heart rate monitor, but no EKG capabilities.
 For now, that remains exclusive to the Apple Watch Series 5 (and Series 4).
 What Fitbit can claim exclusivity over is its relative SpO2 monitor.
-That said, at this point, it's functionally useless, as Fitbit yet has to activate the feature.
-The company is still exploring how it can be used, and when it's finally enabled, it'll likely be used with sleep data to aid in diagnosing sleep disorders like sleep apnea.
+Its primary purpose is with sleep data to aid in diagnosing sleep disorders like sleep apnea.

 Other fitness sensors are a bit hit-or-miss with the Versa 2.
 There's no gyroscope, nor is there built-in GPS.
 You'll need to take your phone on your jog if you want to track your location.
 That said, the Versa 2 does feature an accelerometer as well as an altimeter, so you'll have no issue tracking your elevation and flights of stairs climbed.

 You can't spell "Fitbit" without "fit."
 True to its OEM's name, the Versa 2 is a capable fitness tracker in every sense.
 It tracks your resting heart rate and features Fitbit's signature personal coaching feature.
 The only downside?
 Most of the lessons will cost you extra.
 You do have access to a handful of lessons for free, but if you want access to the full suite, you'll need to pay $79 each year for a premium subscription.